 No. An undisturbed night is more important, but if prescribed for use three or more times daily, it is usually desirable to put them in last thing at night and as soon as you wake up in the morning.

 As mentioned above, it is probably best to allow five to ten minutes between drops to avoid one drop washing out the previous one.
-Ask your eye specialist for specific advice about the drops you are taking.
+Ask your optometrist for specific advice about the drops you are taking.

 Yes.
 Always continue as usual unless requested otherwise.
 It helps the doctor to judge the effect of the treatment.